-Tomorrow we will be getting a shuttle around the Rakaia River to the trail head on the far side as the river is a non trail hazard zone, currently still high from the rain, and filled with great dust clouds from the wind.
+Tomorrow we will be getting a shuttle around the Rakaia River to the trail head.
+This is because the river is a non trail hazard zone, currently still high from the rain, and filled with great dust clouds from the wind.

-After that it was more river crossings with the valley slowly widening out and becoming more spectacular with grey scree covered mountains decending down into braided river bed and grasslands.
+After that, it was more river crossings with the valley slowly widening out and becoming more spectacular.
+Grey scree covered mountains descending down into braided river bed and grasslands.
 And hot, very hot.
 But not enough to wish for rain.

 The end of the day was at Harper Village Camp which, like a bad wine, will hopefully improve with age.

-Fortunately the night improved due to the plotting of my fellow campers who, for reasons left unexplained, had carried wine, cheese, and crackers for the last two days in order to make me a happy person.
+Fortunately the night improved due to the plotting of my fellow campers.
+They, for reasons left unexplained, had carried wine, cheese, and crackers for the last two days in order to make me a happy person.
 Thank you.

 For those of you who are taking note of the distances, you may have noticed the 28km leap from Morrisons Footbridge.
 This is due to the weather as per usual.

 After going to the Otira Hotel the weather was still bad so we hitched to Arthur’s Pass to get our food box and stayed there for two days.

 Today we had a plan to do the track in reverse.
 This would have been easier if the weather was going to improve but upon looking up the valley we turned our backs on it and walked on.

 There was also a communication error.
 I’m not sure why I didn’t spend more time on it.
 I realised it was slightly flaky over the next hour or so.
 What it meant was Angelynn, who was going to meet up with us, was waiting at a different point to us.
 IIt was only due to the efforts of a roadworks guy that we crossed paths at all.
 Thank you roadworks guy.